Your grace is enough.

 Your grace is enough for me.

-We sang this song at my church not long after I (Amy) had moved into my new apartment…in my new city…with my new job…surrounded by my new community… and I wondered if these lyrics were actually true.
+We sang this song at my church not long after I (Amy) had moved into my new apartment…in my new city…with my new job…surrounded by my new community… and I wondered if these lyrics were actually the truth.

 I knew them to be true when I was still aimlessly wandering around the country and depending on God to provide money and food that I didn’t have.
 But now, He has (finally) placed me where He’d wanted me to go.
 My “Abraham journey” was over, and I had arrived in “the land that I will show you,” but was His grace still sufficient?